-The Fund is exposed to cash flow interest rate risk on financial instruments with variable interest rates.
+The Fund is exposed to cash flow and fair value Interest rate risk on financial instruments with variable interest rates.
+Financial instruments with fixed rates expose the Fund to cash flow and fair value Interest rate risk.

-The Fund's interest bearing financial instruments expose them to risks associated with the effects of fluctuation in the prevailing market interest rate on its financial positions and cash flows.
-The impact of interest rate risk on the profit and net assets attributable to unit holders is considered immaterial to the Fund.
+The Fund's interest bearing financial instruments expose it to risks associated with the effects of fluctuation in the prevailing market interest rate on its financial positions and cash flows.
+The impact of cash flow and fair value Interest rate risk on the profit and net assets attributable to unit holders is considered immaterial to the Fund.

-The Fund's main interest rate risk arises from cash and cash equivalents.
+The Fund's main cash flow and fair value Interest rate risk arises from cash and cash equivalents and its investments in fixed interest bonds and floating rate notes.